cedricms/application-surveillance/README.md

 ## Extra links

-* PgAdmin : http://localhost:5050 pgadmin4@pgadmin.org / admin
+* PgAdmin : http://localhost:5050 pgadmin4@pgadmin.org / admin (the PostgreSQL server can be found at "postrges", not (127.0.0.1))